The experience of alcohol detox will vary based on the severity of the dependence on alcohol and various individual factors.

 Since some symptoms of alcohol withdrawal can be life-threatening, medical detox with continual supervision is recommended.

-The formal diagnostic criteria for alcohol withdrawal stated by the American Psychiatric Association (APA) indicate that withdrawal signs typically occur after one stops drinking alcohol when their alcohol use has been heavy and/or chronic.
+The diagnostic criteria for alcohol withdrawal as defined in the the Diagnostic and Statistical Manual of Mental Disorders (DSM–5), and stated here, indicate that withdrawal signs typically occur after one stops drinking alcohol when their alcohol use has been heavy and/or chronic.
 Withdrawal symptoms can occur within several hours to a few days after the person stops drinking or cuts down significantly on their alcohol use.

 More severe withdrawal symptoms are associated with higher levels of alcohol use.
 People who are diagnosed with moderate to severe alcohol use disorders are more likely to have more severe and complicated withdrawal symptoms.